 We will approach the design of our system by following the familiar discipline of data abstraction.
 We will represent polynomials using a data structure called a poly, which consists of a variable and a collection of terms.
 We assume that we have selectors variable and term-list that extract those parts from a poly and a constructor make-poly that assembles a poly from a given variable and a term list.
-A variable will be just a symbol, so we can use the same-variable? procedure of Section 2.3.2 to compare variables.
-The following procedures define addition and multiplication of polys:
+A variable will be just a symbol, so we can use the same-variable? procedure of Section 2.3.2 to compare

-this way, we need only add the values of the polynomials at corresponding points.
-To transform back to a more familiar representation, we can use the Lagrange interpolation formula, which shows how to recover the coefficients of a polynomial of degree n given the values of the polynomial at n + 1 points.
+For univariate polynomials, giving the value of a polynomial at a given set of points can be a particularly good representation.
+This makes polynomial arithmetic extremely simple.
+To obtain, for example, the sum of two polynomials represented in this way, we need only add the values of the polynomials at corresponding points.
+To transform back to a more familiar representation, we can use the Lagrange interpolation formula, which shows how to recover the coefficients of a polynomial of degree n given the values of the polynomial at n+1 points.